-We can help you understand the qualifying criteria and other rules related to these programs and explain your options for getting as much income as possible.
-We will help you fight for the benefits we believe you qualify for, even if the SSA denied your application for benefits.
+Our firm can help you understand the qualifying criteria and other rules related to these programs and explain your options for getting as much income as possible.
+Then, as your legal representatives, we will help you fight for the benefits we believe you qualify for—even if your initial application got denied.

 - Meet the SSA’s definition of blind; or

 In addition, all SSI recipients meet strict income guidelines and have minimal assets and holdings.
 Remember, your unearned income from SSDI will count toward your total income.